What is metadata?

 - Access restrictions

 The metadata you need to collect and store will depend on the anticipated needs of your intended audience, as well as the destination of your data after the completion of the project.
-For example, if you plan to deposit your data in La Trobe University’s online repository (or an external repository), you should familiarise yourself with the metadata requirements of that repository to ensure that your data is adequately described from the start of the project.

 Where will the metadata be located?